yizhongw/EasyLM/docs/ai2.md

 You'll need to fill in the four variables above with the requisite bits.
 Once done, you can go to beaker to check on the status of your evaluations.

 *Note: this script assumes a llama tokenizer, which isn't true for anything that isnt llama 1/2.
 For those, you'll have to do the conversion + evaluation steps more manually (but trust me, it's easy work!)*.

+# Debugging

+Sometimes you can get inscrutable errors on TPUs.
+Here is a rough guide to fixing them:
+1. Inspect the logs *on all TPU workers*.
+Sometimes an error on one worker means other TPUs 'randomly' crash.
+For example, one TPU runs out of space, or the master TPU can't login to wandb, or even just a random error.
+2. Ensure all processes are dead with `pgrep llama | xargs kill -9` and `ps -aux`.
+If there are other accelerator-using processes, starting new ones will crash.
+3. Run `gcloud alpha compute tpus tpu-vm ssh <name> --zone=us-east1-d --project=ai2-tpu --worker=all --command="python3 -c \"import jax; print(jax.devices())\""`.
+If this exits and prints all the devices, then your TPU is probably fine and I think you should look carefully at your logs and code for issues.
+If not (and there are no other TPU processes running in the background), then your TPU is probably in a bad state and you need to delete and recreate it.